kgitthoene/wordpress-plugin-recursive-shortcode/README.md

 The **Recursive Shortcode** plugin provides the `[recursive-shortcode]` shortcode for [Wordpress](https://wordpress.org/) to use shortcodes in shortcodes.

+The plugin can also be found on the [Wordpress Plugin Pages](https://wordpress.org/plugins/recursive-shortcode/).

 ## Installation

 ### From within dashboard (recommended)